UjjwalSaini07/InvestIQ/README.md

 Feel free to reach out if you have any questions or suggestions!

+- Raise an issue for the same [Issue](https://github.com/UjjwalSaini07/InvestIQ/issues/new)
 - Github: [@Ujjwal Saini](https://github.com/UjjwalSaini07), [@Gaytari Singh](https://github.com/Gayatrisin123)
 - Email: [My Mail](mailto:ujjwalsaini0007+investiq@gmail.com)
-- Also Raise an issue for the same [Issue](https://github.com/UjjwalSaini07/InvestIQ/issues/new)